lululau/jenkins-builder/README.md

 ### Alias

-For most working jobs, you can create aliases for them for convenice.
+For most common used jobs, you can create aliases for them for convenience.

 #### Create an alias